Thommil/homepage/content/post/learningopengl.md

         <figcaption>Final Fantasy 7 Remake - PS4 - 2020</figcaption>
     </div>
 </div>
 ...games are more beautiful than ever, photo realistic rendering is near but manufacturers of video cards and consoles try to recreate a graphic revolution (VR, ray tracing...).
-On my side, the emotions I felt when I saw the first images of Ultima Underworld are from the past.
+The emotions I felt when I saw the first images of Ultima Underworld are from the past.
 On the other side, artificial intelligence and physics are far from what has been accomplished with graphics in games.
 <br/><br/>
 Why my ennemies are stupid as lemmings, why I can't destroy everything in the last open world and what is the next graphical revolution?
 <br/><br/>